 Back in the day, before the tech space was crowded with instant messaging services, email was the gateway of communication.
 Your inbox was your news feed, it was your passport and your online storeroom.

 Come to think of it, not much has changed.
 Only more options have surfaced.
 In fact, even to sign into a social media platform, you would require an email!

 Email is relevant because it still feels personal, safe and easy to operate.

 Here’s some number-backed research on why email should be a major part of your marketing plan:

 Ready to start your first email campaign?
-Here is a sample checklist to get you started:
+Here is a SIMPLE checklist to get you started strong!

 Broadly, there are two types of emails – Marketing and Transactional.

 - Educational content

 - Payment/subscription/purchase confirmation